-Emirates features in my top 10 best airlines for longhaul Business Class, with the most luxurious First Class suites in the sky, excellent Business Class amenity kits in the sky, and delicious airline food.
+Emirates features in our top 10 best airlines for longhaul Business Class, with the most luxurious First Class suites in the sky, excellent Business Class amenity kits in the sky, and delicious airline food.

 Business Class On Emirates A380

 Emirates’ Business Class seats are located in 2 rooms on the upper floor of the Emirates Airbus A380, sat to the rear of the First Class cabin.
-The first cabin is larger with 58 seats, while the rear cabin (just in front the bar) contains just 18 seats and feels more boutique.
+The first cabin is larger with 58 seats, while the rear cabin (just in front of the bar) contains just 18 seats and feels more boutique.
 The configuration in Business Class is 1-2-1, which is great as it gives each seat direct aisle access.
 You can see the seat plan here.

 Food On Emirates Business Class

-Upon boarding, I was offered the choice between a glass of water, orange juice or Veuve Cliquot.
+Upon boarding, I was offered the choice between a glass of water, orange juice, or Veuve Cliquot.
 I also received a refreshing hot towel (hot towels were also served before breakfast, 2.5 hours prior to landing).

-Light bites were non-stop available during the flight, from cold snacks (panini sandwich) to hot snacks (e.g. Yakitori chicken skewers, seafood vol au vent, sun-dried tomato and feta quiche) and sweets (fresh fruit tart).
+Light bites were non-stop available during the flight, from cold snacks (panini sandwich) to hot snacks (e.g., Yakitori chicken skewers, seafood vol au vent, sun-dried tomato, and feta quiche) and sweets (fresh fruit tart).

-You can read more of my Emirates Business Class and Emirates First Class flight reviews and my comparison between Emirates vs Etihad vs Qatar Airways: the best airline in the Middle East.
+You can read more of our Emirates Business Class and Emirates First Class flight reviews and comparison between Emirates vs Etihad vs Qatar Airways: the best airline in the Middle East.

-Review by my friends at Luxury Travel Expert
+Review by our friends at Luxury Travel Expert